unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `conformsTo` (required)

-This attribute value distinguishes the keyboard from prior versions, and it also specifies the minimum CLDR major version required.
+This attribute value specifies the minimum supported CLDR major version required to properly interpret this keyboard.

-This attribute value must be a whole number of `45` or greater.
+The value must be a whole number of `45` or greater.
 See [`cldrVersion`](tr35-info.md#version-information)

+CLDR's stability policy is such that keyboards which conform to a CLDR version automatically are conformant to all future versions.
+In other words, a layout with `conformsTo="45"` could be changed to `conformsTo="46"` with no other changes and the layout would remain conformant.

+To promote wider interchange, authors and tooling should use the minimum `conformsTo` value necessary to support the keyboard.

 ```xml
 <keyboard3 … conformsTo="45"/>